JRL-CARI-CNR-UNIBS/manipulation/README.md

 The package is integrated with MoveIt! to automatically compute, simulate, and execute trajectory.
 The motion planner can be loaded as plugin.

-The basic manipulation skills are:
+The available manipulation skills are:
 - pick objects
 - place objects
 - goto location